Mblakey/wiswesser/README.md

 ### flags

 `-d` - enable all debugging logs to stderr<br>
-`-w` - dump the wln graph to a dot file in the build directory, this can be seen using the following commands `-c` - output canonical smiles <br>
+`-w` - dump the wln graph to a dot file in the build directory, this can be seen using the following commands <br>
+`-c` - output canonical smiles <br>
 `-i` - output InChI  <br>